cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   See chapter 3.2 and 4.4 for details.

-- The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made grey.
+- The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made gray.

 - The self-contained program AES-Tool can create self-extracting programs.
 So you can encrypt any file with the AES algorithm,